fmselab/ct-competition/index.md

 *Benchmarks* used for tool comparison will be **randomly** generated, both in terms of parameters, domains and constraints.
 However, the random generation will be guided by setting the number of variables (included between a lower and an upper limit) and their types, and the number (included between a lower and an upper limit) and characteristics of constraints (like depth of logical operators, type of operators, ...).

+The code of the benchmark generator is freely available [here](https://github.com/fmselab/CIT_Benchmark_Generator).

 ### Categories/Tracks

 Different generators can compete in different categories, and the participants may choose the category in which the tool competes (depending on the capabilities of the tool).
 We identify the following categories: